Reflections on the War in Ukraine. Louis Capstick

 An actual Chinese invasion would be very difficult; more difficult than Ukraine.
 The Taiwan strait is one hundred miles of busy commercial shipping lanes, every inch of water covered by surface-to-sea missile launchers on the island.
 The terrain is mountainous and perfectly suited to guerrilla resistance.
 A more effective Chinese strategy might be the triggering of some political crisis that necessitates military intervention, and then an extensive blockade of the island and mine-laying in the strait.
 Disabling the shipping lanes would cripple global trade, putting incredible pressure on all parties to resolve the issue quickly – in such a crisis the US might accept some kind of settlement between Taipei and Beijing, perhaps closer political and economic ties with China.
 Yet ultimately, according to the Party’s own doctrine, nothing short of the total annexation of Taiwan into the People’s Republic will satisfy the needs of the Revolution.
 And here we arrive at an important point about the Middle Kingdom of the Sons of Han.

 It is a frequent misconception in the West that China is not, or at least is no longer, a communist country.
 In some senses this is true: there is certainly no equality of wealth nor any impulse to bring it about, nor is there an explicit call for world-wide revolution.
 Yet in every key political area the Marxist-Leninist power structures remain intact, and this is what is actually important to the Chinese Communist Party (and at the end of the day, the Party is what communism is really all about).
 Every major corporation in China is under strict political oversight.
-If a Chinese citizen wants to become a university professor, administrator of a hospital, or overseer of a large factory, they require state vetting and approval.
+This oversight has recently been further cemented in the crucial Chinese tech industry: the Party has increased its purchasing of "golden shares" (known in China as Special Management Shares), securing a 1% stake in companies like Alibaba and Tencent and an all-important board seat for a party official.
+ByteDance, the tech conglomerate that owns TikTok, fell prey to this government scheme recently.
+Upon attaining its controlling share position the Party appointed one of its own, an ultra-nationalist hole in the air named Wu Shugang most famous for tweeting about his desire to 'cut off the dog head' of Westernised, liberal Chinese 'traitors'.
 Xi Jinping has cemented his control of the country for an unprecedented third term, and will now almost certainly rule for life.
 The 20th Party Congress in October positioned him at the centre of the party solar system and “Xi Jinping Thought” as the undisputed ideological position of the Chinese state.
 As of October, Xi is the most powerful authoritarian ruler in history and perhaps the most powerful human who has ever lived.
-Kevin Rudd, former prime minister of Australia, observed before the Congress that despite all the major setbacks that China faces (falling exports, soon-to-be falling population, rising relative labour costs and much more), Xi continues to prioritise party control and military spending over economic growth.
+Kevin Rudd, former prime minister of Australia, observed before the Congress that despite all the major setbacks that China faces (falling exports, falling population, rising relative labour costs and much more), Xi continues to prioritise party control and military spending over economic growth.
 This is a clear departure from the politics of Deng Xiaoping and a return to the Maoist, Leninist power matrix of old-school communism: less glasnost, more perestroika.
 Xi is ambitious, ruthless, and intelligent, yet first and foremost he is a party man.
 This September I had the great privilege of meeting a retired US Navy Admiral.
 We discussed China at length, and I asked him if he thought Xi saw himself as a man of Destiny.
 His answer was a resounding ‘yes’.
 Part of this great Destiny, as Xi rarely fails to reiterate, is a resolution to the Taiwanese problem.
 At the 20th Congress he once again emphasised his hope for a ‘peaceful reunification’ yet refused to rule out force.
-To understand why this island might cause a global war one needs to grasp this crucial fact: for China and for Xi, reunification is more than just a strategic goal.
+To understand why this island might cause a global war one needs to grasp this crucial fact: for the Party and for Xi, reunification is more than just a strategic goal.
 It is an ideological goal, just as the war in Ukraine is largely ideological, and so long as we refuse to recognise this truth we will consistently underestimate the danger.

 Putin and Xi, despite their temperamental differences, are thus cut from the same cloth.
 They are both ideologues, both experienced players in the cutthroat world of Leninist party politics, and they both have inflated senses of their own importance.
 Putin believes he will restore Russia to the great territorial majesty and world influence it wielded in his youth; Xi believes he will finally complete the Revolution, end the Century of Humiliation and realise the inevitable Chinese ascendancy.
 The only thing that really stands in their way is the Great Satan.